guru-narayana/Lane_follower_DNN/README.md

  ![alt text](https://github.com/guru-narayana/Lane_follower_DNN/blob/master/pictures/test_run.png)

-    In the testing phase u need to load the saved model (change the path in the load.py) and use main .py node to test the model it publishes linear and angular velocity based on float output of the  model, if u have no way of controlling with pwm (in the case of controlling motor with raspberry directly) u can use threshhold of the probablity to           determine the direction.
+    In the testing phase u need to load the saved model (change the path in the load.py) and use main .py node to test the model it publishes linear and angular velocity based on float output of the  model, if u have no way of controlling with pwm (in the case of controlling motor with raspberry directly) u can use threshhold of the probablity to determine the direction

 # Publishing the images RaspberryPi
    I faced many issues while installing cv_bridge in RaspberryPi model3b so i had to use the source code of the cv_bridge image to images_msg conversin and published the image u can use the same code for publishing the images.